CLMBRs/efficiency-convexity/src/examples/colors/README.md

 Please additionally install the `WCS-Data-20110316.zip` file from the World Color Survey data from [here](https://linguistics.berkeley.edu/wcs/data.html).
 Make sure the unzipped folder is in `data`.
 Make sure to also install the mappings (`cnum-vhcm-lab-new.txt`) and place them in the `data` folder as well.

+**Alternatively**: all of the above steps are combined in the file `data/download.sh`, which you can run from inside the `data` subdirectory to populate the relevant files.

 ### Creating the WCS and CIELab visualizations

 TODO: The stimulus grid needs to be updated